Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-using-multiple-module-declarations-with-orchestration.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-This page provides an example of how you could deploy your Azure landing zone using multiple declarations of the module.
+This page provides an example of how you could deploy your Azure landing zone using multiple declarations of the module with an orchestration module to manage deployment within a single Terraform workspace.

+If you want to use multiple Terraform workspaces, see our [Deploy using multiple module declarations with remote state][wiki_deploy_using_multiple_module_declarations_with_remote_state] example.

 This covers scenarios such as:

 | Scenario | Description |